jared-at-devmountain/deployed-fighter-app/README.txt

 run `nodemon` (or a daemon) in the terminal in the completed-code directory

-Seed the database by copying the code in server/seed.sql and running it in your database (this could be by using your database management company's SQL runner available on their website).
+Seed the database by copying the code in seed.sql and running it in your database (this could be by using your database management company's SQL runner available on their website).

-open public/index.html in your browser
-(you could do this with live server)
-(you may need to refresh the page once when it loads)
+Only if you are running locally: run `localhost:<your .env port number>` in your browser.

+Only if your app is deployed:
+visit the IP address or domain of your deployed site.
+Make sure your remote server is routing port 80 traffic to the port specified in your .env file.

 To demo the app:
  1. input at least one fighter